Rose534/phase-4-project/README.md

 Then navigate to `http://localhost:3000` to view the website

-This website however, has already been deployed to an external server, copy and paste this link onto your browser to view it

 To by pass the CORS error, download this CORS extension to your browser

          https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en